By Mayo Clinic Staff

 During esophageal manometry, a thin, flexible tube (catheter) that contains sensors is passed through your nose, down your esophagus and into your stomach.
-Esophageal manometry can be helpful in diagnosing some mostly uncommon disorders that affect your esophagus.
+Esophageal manometry can be helpful in diagnosing certain disorders that may affect your esophagus.

-Esophageal manometry is used to evaluate the movement (motility) of food through the esophagus and into the stomach.
+Esophageal manometry provides information about the movement (motility) of food through the esophagus and into the stomach.
 The test measures how well the circular bands of muscle (sphincters) at the top and bottom of your esophagus open and close, as well as the pressure, strength and pattern of the wave of esophageal muscle contractions that moves food along.

-Esophageal manometry may be used to help diagnose a number of conditions:
+Esophageal manometry may be used to help diagnose:

 - Achalasia.
 This uncommon condition occurs when your lower esophageal muscle (sphincter) doesn't relax properly to let food enter your stomach.
 Muscles in the wall of your esophagus are often weak as well.
 This can cause difficulty swallowing and regurgitation of food back up into your throat.

 - Scleroderma.
-In many people with this rare progressive disease, the muscles in the lower esophagus cease to move, leading to severe gastroesophageal reflux.
+In many people with this rare progressive disease, the muscles in the lower esophagus stop moving, leading to severe gastroesophageal reflux.

-If you're considering undergoing anti-reflux surgery to treat gastroesophageal reflux disease (GERD), esophageal manometry may be recommended to make sure you don't have achalasia or spasm, which won't be helped by GERD surgery.
+If you're considering undergoing anti-reflux surgery to treat gastroesophageal reflux disease (GERD), your doctor may recommend esophageal manometry to make sure you don't have achalasia or spasm, which GERD surgery can't help.

-If you have chest pain not related to your heart, esophageal manometry is generally only recommended if you've had an endoscopy, GERD has been ruled out and you have some swallowing issues
+If you have swallowing problems and chest pain not related to your heart, esophageal manometry may be recommended after an endoscopy to rule out GERD.

 Esophageal manometry is generally safe, and complications are rare.
 But as with any medical procedure, it does carry a risk of complications.